 Roadmap

-A snapshot of where Watchfire is heading after Forge — what's shipped, what's likely next, and what we're still thinking about.
+A snapshot of where Watchfire is heading after Inferno — what's shipped, what's likely next, and what we're still thinking about.

 This page is a snapshot of intent, not a commitment.
 Watchfire is open source and small, and priorities shift with what users actually run into.
-Everything below is grounded in the Forge (v7.0.0) release on top of the Beacon (v4.0.0) foundation — the notification bus, the outbound relay framework, the inbound HTTP server, the insights pipeline, and the dynamic system tray.
+Everything below is grounded in the Inferno (v8.0.0) release on top of the Forge line and the Beacon (v4.0.0) foundation — the notification bus, the outbound relay framework, the inbound HTTP server, the insights pipeline, and the dynamic system tray.
 If something here matters to you, jump to How to influence the roadmap.

 Roadmap, not commitment